Eaglehawk Neck Hall

 - Yoga Sunday mornings with Ben 9.00 – 10.30am $15 per session

-Eaglehawk Neck Hall Monthly Market: Saturday August 11th, 9.30am – 12.30pm.
-Come along for local art and craft, books, home baked goodies, and bric-a-brac.
+Eaglehawk Neck Hall Market: Saturday 13 October 9.30am – 12.30pm.
+Come along for local art and craft, books, plants, home baked goodies, and bric-a-brac.
 The Pirate’s Pantry serves teas, espresso coffee and delicious snacks.
 For stall bookings and information contact Sallie on 0458 726 425.

-Books on Wednesdays Come along to the Eaglehawk Neck Hall, 2.00pm – 4.00pm every Wednesday, to browse the great selection of second-hand books.
-Lots of genres- drop in and see for yourself, pick up a great read, drop off your pre-loved books. (closed 8th and 22nd August)
+Books on Wednesdays Come along to the Eaglehawk Neck Hall, 2.00 – 4.00pm every Wednesday to browse the great selection of second-hand books and magazines.
+Lots of genres- drop in and see for yourself, pick up a great read, drop off your pre-loved books and say hallo to Kathy.
+Are you interested in helping in the book shop occasionally?If so we’d love to hear from you, email firstname.lastname@example.org.

 Eaglehawk Neck Community & Hall